alinex/node-builder/README.md

 the browser after created.

-### Command `create`

-Create a new package from scratch.
-This will create:

-* the directory
-* init git repository
-* setup github repository
-* make initial files

-The create task needs the `--password` setting to access github through the api.
-And you may specify the `--package` setting for the npm name of the package.
-The also mandatory path will be used as the github repository name, too.

-An example call will look like:

-    > bin/make create ../node-error alinex-error --password xxxxxxxxx --package

-After that you may directly start to add your code.

-### Command `test`

-As a first test a coffeelint check will be run.
-Only if this won't have any errors the automatic tests will be run.

 ### Command `build`

 Genereate the base system out of the source code.
 This creates the `lib` folder